I won’t be wearing green today.

 But this St. Patrick thing… Sadly, very few people have stopped to think about exactly what they’re celebrating, or whom.
 Patrick is credited with leading the Christianization of Ireland and it’s said he “drove the snakes out” of the place.
 That, of course, is metaphorical.
 The serpent was an ancient druidic symbol of wisdom, and the thing that was literally driven out of (or murdered and buried in the ground of) Ireland was the vibrant, centuries-old culture of the Celts.
-There aren’t any snakes native to Ireland, but that’s about evolution, not Patricius.
+There aren’t any snakes native to Ireland, but that’s about evolution and geological happenstance, not Patricius.

 When a Christian missionary went into a new place it was with one goal – extinguish what he found and replace it with Christianity.
 We see an illuminating example of how the process might begin in Acts 17:23-34, where Paul stumbles upon an opportunity and seizes it like the last bottle of whiskey in Galway.